Community Sharing Fund

 On May 1, 2023, we adjusted our grant guidelines.
 New applications must include someone in the residence age 18 and under, and a member of the household must suffer from a life-threatening illness, a mental health condition or a physical disability.
 See updated funding criteria below and in our application guidelines.

 We are simultaneously planning for the future of CSF — a necessary step we must take for long-term sustainability.
-We will work with community partners, Foundation leaders, funders and a program development consultant to establish a new approach for 2024 and beyond.
+We will work with community partners, Foundation leaders, funders and a program development consultant throughout 2024 to establish a new approach for the future.

 How to Apply